-I hope you have been enjoying this series, which has helped you take action in preparing for an event that leaves you and your family wondering how we got here and how we’ll manage to move forward.
+I hope you have been enjoying this series.
+I also hope you have gained valuable insights into the importance of taking action in preparing for an event that leaves you and your family wondering how we got here and how we’ll manage to move forward.

 Independent Professional Patient/Health Advocates: These professionals, who hold a Board Certification, a license, or possess expertise gained through life experiences, are in place to assist individuals in navigating the healthcare system.
 They work directly for the individual and are paid directly by the patient, the family, or the employer.
 They can be found through various search engines.
 Costs range from $75.00/hr and up, depending on the area of the country, the discipline of the advocate, and the experience they bring.
 They work with the individual patient/family, helping to coordinate care, find necessary resources, provide education on the patient’s condition, improve communication, and ensure the patient’s wishes are heard and met.
 They do not provide hands-on care but connect individuals with resources to help manage their needs.
 They can be a godsend, taking some of the burden off the patient and caregivers, as they know how to navigate the healthcare arena.
 It’s best to find an advocate before an “Lifequake” comes up, so if you are a patient with a complex condition, or have a family member who could use an advocate, research them now so you are prepared and have someone to depend on.